 Whether you’re looking into how much compensation for an eye injury caused by an irritant could be payable, or want to make a loss of sight compensation claim for a severe eye injury at work in the UK, this guide could help you.

-Have you suffered from an eye injury which was caused by the negligence or actions of someone else?
-If so, this guide contains all the advice you need to be confident in making a personal injury claim.
+After all, if you have suffered from an eye injury that was caused by the negligence of someone else, you could be eligible to make a personal injury claim.

 Our advice for victims of eye injuries is set out below.